mjhea0/jquery-madlibs/readme.md

 > Find that class in the HTML file.
 Try tweaking the pixel values to alter the look of the page.

 Test out the page in you browser.
 Insert a word into the input box and click the button.
 Nothing happens.
-Well, actually, the page just refreshed.
 We need to somehow grab that inputted word and do *something* with it.

 ## Step 3: Handle the Event